ibexa/documentation-developer/docs/api/js_client.md

 # JavaScript client

 This page will guide you on how to use the client, and view the [generated JavaScript API client reference](http://ezsystems.github.io/javascript-rest-client/).

 ## Using the JavaScript REST API client

 The JavaScript REST API client is a JavaScript library meant to ease the use of the eZ Platform REST API.
 It can only be used in a web browser.
+It is also useful for working with eZ Platform as a [headless CMS](http://ez.no/Blog/Content-as-a-Service-CaaS-Decoupled-CMS-and-Headless-CMS-101).

 ## Installation